Compare two cars

 Verdict

 Suzuki appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Yaris beats the other contender by far, making it the best choice without even considering other things.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Baleno still consumps less fuel, which needs to be taken into consideration.
 No mistake, whatever you decide here, but I'd still go for the Toyota.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.